Travel to the UK during Covid-19: What you need to know before you go - KTVZ

 However case rates are rising again and there are currently growing fears in the UK about the risk of the Delta Covid variant first identified in India.

-As of July 5, over 79 million vaccination doses have been administered in the UK and 50% of the population have been fully vaccinated.
+As of July 8, over 80 million vaccination doses have been administered in the UK and over 50% of the population has been fully vaccinated.

 What can visitors expect?